Wedding customs by country: England

-Finnish customs
+Finland

-A relatively unique Finnish wedding tradition was the bridal sauna, where the bridesmaids took the bride to a luxuriously decorated, cleansing sauna on the night before the wedding.
+One Finnish wedding tradition was the bridal sauna, where the bridesmaids took the bride to a luxuriously decorated, cleansing sauna on the night before the wedding.
 Instead of the flower bouquet the bath broom was thrown instead.

 The wedding dress was traditionally black, passed on as heritage by the bride's mother.
 It was decorated and the bride was also given a wedding crown made from shiny bits and pieces.
 Although nobles might have followed differing international conventions, black as the color of choice remained popular amongst the general population even until the 20th century.
 When Princess Diana wed Prince Charles in 1981 in an all-white gown, it instantly became the standard gown from there on.